-Fathers Network Scotland is a small but dynamic organisation.
-We have a mixed-gender board and specialised leadership team, trying to lead by example with the kind of flexible, family-friendly working arrangements we hope will one day become the national norm.
+Gender equality is a central tenet of our work at Fathers Network Scotland and as such we have a mixed-gender board and leadership team.
+We also try to lead by example with the kind of flexible, family-friendly working arrangements we hope will one day become the national norm.

 David was the founder of Fathers Network Scotland, who nurtured it from inception.
 He died on 4th July 2016 from a rare form of cancer.
 For more on his remarkable life and achievements, read his obituary.